 During World War II, to manage the shortage of rice, the then prime minister of Thailand promoted eating of noodles over rice and as a result, a new rice noodle called sen chan was created and used in Pad Thai.

-However, many also believe that it was created in the 1930’s by the then Prime Minister of Thailand Plaek Phinbunsongkhram.
+However, many also believe that it was created in the 1930s by the then Prime Minister of Thailand Plaek Phinbunsongkhram.
 It was a time when Thailand was focusing on building the nation.
-Pad Thai was created to give the country it’s own unique dish different from the Chinese noodles recipes.
+Pad Thai was created to give the country its own unique dish different from the Chinese noodles recipes.

-In 2011, this dish also found it’s place in the list of ‘world’s 50 most delicious foods’.
+In 2011, this dish also found its place in the list of ‘world’s 50 most delicious foods’.

 Before my first attempt at making Pad Thai at home a few years ago, I never imagined that it will be so simple.
 Though it takes some time to do all the preparation if you are making everything from scratch at home like roasting and crushing peanuts, frying tofu, cutting and chopping veggies, etc. Once all the initial preparation is complete, the dish gets ready within 10 minutes.

-Amit and I, both love Vegan Pad Thai so I always keep some roasted and crushed peanuts, tamarind sauce and fried tofu in my pantry.
+Amit and I, both love Vegan Pad Thai so I always keep some roasted and crushed peanuts, tamarind sauce, and fried tofu in my pantry.
 This helps me to prepare an instant Pad Thai whenever we want to have it.

 If you have never tried cooking Pad Thai at home, it’s time to try it now.
 You will stop shedding money in fancy Thai restaurants to try this dish.

-Main ingredients in Vegan Pad Thai
+What goes in vegan Pad Thai

 This delicious vegan noodle dish has different ingredients in it and each gives a different texture and flavor to the dish.
 That’s the thing which I love the most about this noodle recipe.